 I chat to people who’ve changed our world in significant ways, for example, dramatically reducing, and probably eradicating, HIV infections by 2020; making train travel safer and easier; introducing new ways to interact with government services; and creating tasty items from food produce rejected by retailers.

 And it’s not only the big stories ― I hear from people who have worked in their own time to make the workplace safer for their teams, or changed the way the organisation makes decisions, or improved email etiquette to improve team communications.

 Not only do I hear their stories, but the innovators tell me how they did it… how they overcame the struggles and delays, the barriers and failures… about their bravery, resilience and tenacity.

 I hear about what they actually contributed, whether they were the ideas person, the doer or the person with the insight, the connections or the influence to make the idea a reality.
-They tell me what they learnt and how they used skills and tools and what they want to learn in the future.
+They tell me what they learnt, how they used skills and tools, and what they want to learn in the future.